-Many sellers prefer to work with buyers who are pre-approved for mortgage loans.
-Sellers don't have to worry that pre-approved buyers won't be able to come up with the money necessary to buy their homes.
-Sellers don't want to accept an offer from a buyer only to have the financing fall through.
+Many sellers prefer to work with buyers who are pre-approved for mortgage loans because it cuts down on offers that don't pan out.
+Sellers then don't have to worry that pre-approved buyers won't be able to come up with the money necessary to buy their homes.
 In such cases, sellers have to put their homes back on the market.
-This can take an emotional toll: The relief that sellers feel after selling their homes can turn to anger if the deal falls through.

 Offer Without Pre-Approval